sam-obinna/altschool_cloud_captsone/README.md

-# Deploying the Sock-Shop Microservice on a Kubernetes Cluster
+# Deploying the eccomerce Shop Microservice on a Kubernetes Cluster

 ## Objectives